 Feel like you can you barely get a second to yourself?

-Try a “self care snack,” where you fit in small practices for yourself when you’re with your kids.
+Try a “self care snack.”
+That’s when you fit in small practices for yourself when you’re with your kids.
 Your baby can nap on you while you listen to a podcast or watch a favorite show.
 Or you could get outside with your toddlers for some fresh air while they run around the park.

 Do you have great intentions, but never seem to get around to doing the things you want?